Poll Worker Training

 The Elected Constable of the township or borough appoints the Election Day Constable.
 This appointment must be approved by the Court prior to Election Day and this Deputy Constable must be able to produce a certificate when appearing at the polls to work.
 Under no circumstances are Deputy Constables appointed the day of election either by the elected Constable or the Judge of Elections.
 As with all other members of the local election board, Constables (elected or appointed) work under the direction of the Judge and must work a full day in order to be paid.

-If you are interested in becoming a poll worker, please contact Jackie Anderson at the Election Board office (610-278-3275).
+If you are interested in becoming a poll worker, please contact the Election Board office at (610-278-3275).
 We look forward to hearing from you!

 Frequently Asked Questions